Sheffield incest case: Child protection

 The case coincided with several other cases in the United Kingdom which highlighted possible problems with the efficiency of child protection services.
-Prime Minister Gordon Brown stated that the whole country was appalled at the crime and the many chances there may have been for the abuse – which continued for 28 years – to be stopped.
+The Prime Minister, Gordon Brown, stated that the whole country was appalled at the crime and the many chances there may have been for the abuse, which continued for 28 years, to be stopped.

 The father was said by his sister-in-law to have been motivated in part by wanting to keep for himself the money paid to him by the state in welfare benefits for the numerous children.
 There were said to have been 150 opportunities for authorities to notice what was happening.
 For several months, the women tried to pay their father to stop him raping them by giving him £100 a month.
 They gave him whisky, hoping his drinking would lead to his death.
 They had called ChildLine, but the organisation was unable to guarantee that their children would not be taken from them, which their father had said would happen, so they ended the call.